 Some Yakutian Laikas, especially those that are highly active, may need to eat an energy-dense, high-quality food so they consume enough calories to support their level of activity.
-Others may be less active and require a lower-calorie diet to avoid becoming overweight or obese.
+Others may be less active and require a lower-calorie diet to avoid gaining too much weight or experiencing canine obesity.

 Hardworking and athletic

 Intelligent and affectionate

 Rare breed that can be difficult to find

 Requires lots of daily exercise